sunheyi6/vuepress-next/docs/reference/plugin-api.md

   This hook can be used for adding extra properties or modifying current properties on `Page` object.

-  Notice that changes to `page.data` and `page.routeMeta` can be used in client side code.
+  Notice that changes to `page.data` and `page.meta` can be used in client side code.

 - Example: